What Is a Dry Cough?

 In the early stages of pleural mesothelioma, symptoms such as dry cough can easily be mistaken as a less serious condition.
 Doctors may misdiagnose a recurring cough, trouble breathing or chest pain as a chest infection such as bronchitis or pneumonia.

-While dry cough is an early warning sign of pleural mesothelioma, it cannot diagnose the cancer alone.
-People with a history of asbestos exposure who experience consistent or worsening dry cough should tell their doctor about their exposure history.
+While dry cough is an initial warning sign of mesothelioma on the lungs, it cannot diagnose the cancer alone.
+If you have a history of asbestos exposure and develop a consistent or worsening dry cough, tell your doctor about your exposure history.

 What Causes Dry Cough for Mesothelioma Patients?